mattrossman/hubs-custom-scripts/README.md

 This will start a static file server on port 1234 that serves files in the `/src` directory.
-Additionally, it will connect this server to [Ngrok](https://ngrok.io) so it will be accessible from outside your local network.
+Additionally, it will connect this server to [Ngrok](https://ngrok.io) so it will be accessible outside your local network.

 # Adding Scripts to Hubs